3rd (City of London) Battalion, London Regiment: Old and New 2/3rd Battalion

 Once in Egypt, the London battalions underwent rest and reorganisation at Beni Salama Camp, attached to 53rd Welsh Division.
 Some of them took part in the Senussi Campaign, but the weak 2/3rd was not involved.
 In April 1916, the 2/1st London Brigade concentrated at Sidi Bishr Camp at Alexandria.
 The men handed in their obsolete long Lee-Enfields and were issued with the short pattern (SMLE).
-On 17 April, the whole brigade embarked on HMT Transylvania and sailed to Marseilles.
+On 17 April, the whole brigade embarked on HMT Transylvania and sailed to Marseille.

 Once in France, the 2/1st London Brigade moved to Rouen, where it was disbanded.
 The troops were drafted, mainly to their 1st Line battalions in 56th Division preparing for the attack at Gommecourt (see above).
 Meanwhile, the 3/3rd Londons (see below), completing their training in the UK, were renumbered as the 'New' 2/3rd Bn.
 The battalion formed part of 173rd (3/1st London) Brigade (popularly known as the Fusilier Brigade) in 58th (2/1st London) Division.

 At the time of the renumbering, the 58th Division was carrying out coast defence duties in East Anglia, but on 10 July 1916 it concentrated at Sutton Veny for final training on Salisbury Plain.
 In January 1917, the battalion embarked at Southampton Docks for Le Havre, and joined the division concentrated around Lucheux.
 In February the division went into the line for the first time, at Ransart, south of Arras.
 This was considered a quiet sector, and the battalions were introduced to trench warfare by units of the 46th (North Midland) and 49th (West Riding) Divisions.
 From February to April the 58th Division followed up the German retreat to the Hindenburg Line and was then put to work to repair the roads and railways destroyed by the retreating troops.